MacDonald Motorsports: Nationwide Series

 MacDonald’s Nationwide Series team made its debut in 2003 at the Koolerz 300.
 Randy MacDonald finished 22nd in the 72 Pontiac Grand Prix.
 He ran five more races that season, with the Koolerz 300 garnering his best result.
 In 2004, Larry Gunselman ran the first three races for MacDonald, finishing 22nd at Daytona, before Lance Hooper, MacDonald, Jason White, and Jamie Mosley began running select races.
 Kevin Lepage and Stan Boyd finished out the year for the team.

 For 2005, Donnie Neuenberger began the year as driver at Daytona, where he finished 38th after suffering an engine failure, then Eric Norris and Ruben Garcia Novoa ran the next two races.
-Geoffrey Bodine was then announced as the team’s full-time driver, but left the team after the Federated Auto Parts 300.
+Geoff Bodine was then announced as the team’s full-time driver, but left the team after the Federated Auto Parts 300.
 Wade Day, Lepage, and Dale Quarterly were among those who finished out the year for the team.
 At the end of the season, the team announced it was closing down and selling its equipment and shop, but that was soon retracted.

 D. J. Kennington ran eleven races for MacDonald in 2007, with a best finish of twenty-third at Dover.
 MacDonald switched to Dodges and the No. 81 in 2008 and attempted a full schedule, with Kennington running about 20 races.
 During the races Kennington missed he was racing in the NASCAR Canadian Tire Series.
 He was signed on for another season in 2009, but left after nine races to focus on his Canadian Tire championship bid.
 After his departure, many drivers took over for the rest of the season, including Patrick Sheltra, Bobby Hamilton Jr., Kevin Hamlin, Sean Murphy, J. J. Yeley, Jeff Green, Mike Bliss, Bobby Hillin Jr., Blake Koch, and Alex Tagliani.